 Remember when I mentioned the book uses “we” in place of “I“?
 It also uses “They” in place of “his/her“.
 Which is exactly the kind of stuff that one of America’s most prominent news organizations, CNN, calls for (Archived).

 This book is really short, my edition coming in at about 66 pages.
 You can realistically read it in about 1-2 hours.
 So it is most definitely not Atlas Shrugged, that comes in at a whooping 1,156 pages.

 Regardless, it is an excellent book.
 Thoroughly interesting regardless of your political leanings.
 And a cheap/quick read.

 I always encourage everyone to pick it up if they don’t have the time to invest in the longer dystopian novels, and it’s a great “break-in” novella.

-Ayn Rand gets a lot of flake for the Objectivism philosophy, which is arguably worthy.
+Ayn Rand gets a lot of flack for the Objectivism philosophy, which is worthy criticism.
 But she writes tremendous books and Anthem is a great insight into the extreme implications of collectivism.
 So while I wouldn’t rate it as high as Brave New World or 1984, it’s certainly a book worthy of the short time-investment.